duttaprat/GraphPPI/README.md

 ## 1. MOO-based clustering

 This folder contains the python code of the proposed MOO-based clustering.
-Once you open the folder, compile the projects as follows.
+Use 'terminal' (For linux users) and goto the example folder

 ```bash
 pip install foobar